From Iran to North Korea, investors spy the new frontier

 The sudden interest was driven by hopes the new Swiss-educated leader Kim Jong-un might make progress with the international community and open up the economy.

-It is not only specialized distressed debt traders who deal with the fund.
+It is not only specialised distressed debt traders who deal with the fund.
 One of the holders of NK Debt Corporation’s notes is Franklin Templeton Investment Management’s Emerging Markets Debt Opportunities Fund.

 According to its annual report, as of July 2013 the fund held about $830,000 worth of zero coupon bonds maturing in March 2020, denominated in German marks and Swiss francs, acquiring them between 2007 and 2011 for more than $3.1 million.